arbuh/nvim/README.md

 ## Prerequisite

-Install [a patched font](https://github.com/ryanoasis/nerd-fonts#font-installation) for plugins using icons
+* Install [a patched font](https://github.com/ryanoasis/nerd-fonts#font-installation) for plugins using icons.
+Make sure the font is configured for a terminal emulator!